-The majority of shoppers, almost 81% begin their journey with online research and 71% of the customers say that a fast and highly responsive online marketplace is essential for a good shopping experience.
+The majority of shoppers, almost 81%, begin their journey with online research, and 71% of the customers say that a fast and highly responsive online marketplace is essential for a pleasant shopping experience.

-The Total Transaction Value (TTV) in the Digital Commerce segment was reported to have a worth of 3.7M USD in 2020 and it is expected to rise, hitting 4.5M USD by 2023.
-With this increasing size and demand for eCommerce business, riding the Digital Commerce wave is not an easy task.
+The Total Transaction Value (TTV) in the digital commerce segment was reported to have a worth of 3.7M USD in 2020, and it is expected to rise, hitting 4.5M USD by 2023.
+However, to achieve a competitive edge in this crowded marketplace, leaders must first address the core challenges facing the eCommerce businesses.

-eCommerce leaders across the globe face a lot of problems while adapting to the Digital Commerce business.
+Leaders across the globe face a lot of eCommerce problems while adapting to the digital commerce business.
 Here are the ten most common eCommerce challenges and solutions while working towards building a successful platform.

 1. Capitalization of Data

-The expansion of the Digital Commerce function for becoming a part of a holistic brand solution is one of the crucial eCommerce challenges.
+The expansion of the digital commerce function to become a part of the holistic brand solution is one of the crucial eCommerce challenges.
 Quite often eCommerce becomes an autonomous side business.
-To facilitate this union, businesses are working hard to build efficient solutions that help them right from shipping to store management, omnichannel solutions like BOPIS, and new Key Performance Integrals (KPIs) beyond conversion rates and Average Order Values (AOV).
+To facilitate this union, businesses are working hard to build efficient data enabled eCommerce solutions that help them right from shipping to store management, omnichannel solutions like BOPIS, and new Key Performance Integrals (KPIs) beyond conversion rates and Average Order Values (AOV).

 2. Customers’ Exploding Expectations

 Retailers all over the world are continuously trying to build their reputation and a sharp brand image with the promise of a great experience.
 In an era where experience matters the most and tech giants like Amazon are taking the online buying process to the proverbial ‘next level’ with anticipatory shipping methods, it is very difficult to meet customer expectations.
 Thus, competing with them and fulfilling the ever-evolving customer demands is a huge challenge for retailers today.